 COVID-19 PCR Test – Active Infection

-Polymerase chain reaction (PCR) tests (often referred to as COVID-19 tests) are viral swab tests that help diagnose an active infection.
+Polymerase chain reaction (PCR) swab tests (often referred to as COVID-19 tests) help diagnose an active infection.
 The CDC recommends reserving COVID-19 testing for patients showing symptoms of the virus.

 During PCR tests, clinicians use small 1″ swabs (Q-tips) to obtain specimens from the tip of the nose (anterior nares).
-Longer four-inch swabs collect samples from the back of the nose (nasopharyngeal) or throat (oropharyngeal).
+Additionally, longer four-inch swabs collect samples from the back of the nose or throat.
 Because the shorter swab obtains a smaller sample, it yields more indeterminate or inconclusive results.

-Based on current FDA data, PCR tests are highly accurate, but may be time-consuming to conduct and analyze.
-Results are available in one to three days.
+Based on current FDA data, PCR tests have a high level of accuracy, but take time to conduct and analyze.
+Subjects receive results in one to three days.

-Mobile Health will soon offer COVID-19 testing at our New York City clinics for asymptomatic patients who need clearance to return to work.
+Mobile Health offers COVID-19 testing at our New York City clinics for asymptomatic patients who need clearance to return to work.

 Antigen Test – Active Infection

-An antigen test is a viral swab test that can help diagnose an active infection.
+An antigen test, a viral swab test, can help diagnose an active infection.
 In May 2020, the FDA authorized antigen testing for use in the ongoing health crisis.

 Antigen tests are deployed quickly, with results sometimes provided in minutes.
-Also, antigen tests generally cost less to produce than PCR tests, with the potential to scale to test millions of individuals per day.
-It is important to note:
+Also, antigen tests generally cost less to produce than PCR tests, and can be scaled to test millions of individuals per day.
+Also, keep this information in mind:

 - They may not detect all active infections, as they are less sensitive than PCR tests.

-- Positive results from antigen tests are highly accurate, but there is a higher chance of false negatives.
+- While positive results from antigen tests are highly accurate, a higher chance of false negatives exists.
 Negative results from an antigen test may need to be confirmed with a PCR test.